AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 * **max-fps**, maximum number of temporal units per second.
 * **max-fs**, maximum size of the frame in units of samples.
 The meaning of the restriction is the same as variable **MaxPicSize** of the levels table from Section A.3 of [AV1].
 * **max-br**, maximum bit rate in units bits per second.
 The meaning of the restriction is the same as variable **MaxBitrate** defined in Section A.3 of [AV1].
 * **max-pps**, maximum decode rate in units of samples per second.
-The meaning of the restriction is the same as variable **MaxDecodeRate** of the levels table from Section A.3 of [AV1].
+The meaning of the restriction is the same as variable **MaxDecodeRate** of the levels table from Section A.3 of [AV1 video codec][AV1].
-* **max-bpp**, maximum number of bits per pixel of any given coded frame, calculated as a ratio between **CompressedSize** variable defined Section A.3 of [AV1] and expressed in bits, and number of samples in frame.
+* **max-bpp**, maximum number of bits per pixel of any given coded frame, calculated as a ratio between **CompressedSize** variable defined Section A.3 of [AV1 video codec][AV1] and expressed in bits, and number of samples in frame.

 If during SDP negotiation process both parties acknowledge restrictions, then transported media stream must have at least one operational point with negotiated restrictions.